 You must get a certificate of competency (Level 2 Award in the Safe Use of Sheep Dip) to buy sheep dip or carry out dipping.
 You’ll take a computer-based test, and there’s an optional practical test.

-Without the certificate you can help someone else, who must have the certificate, with dipping, but you can’t do it on your own or buy the dip.
+Without the certificate you can help someone else, who must have the certificate, with dipping, but you cannot do it on your own or buy the dip.

 Get an environmental permit

-You must apply for an environmental permit if you plan to discharge waste sheep dip on to the ground, eg by landspreading.
+You must apply for an environmental permit if you plan to discharge waste sheep dip on to the ground, for example by landspreading.